 Private and/or Alternative Education loans are not reported to NSLDS.

 Students and/or Parents may view and keep track of their federal loan debt by visiting studentaid.gov.
 Student/Parent would use their individual FSA ID to access the site.

 Subsidized Loan Limit Usage (SULA)

 This provision limits first time loan borrower's eligibility for Direct Subsidized Loans to not exceed 150% of the length of the borrower's educational program.
-The 150% limit provision applies to first time loan borrowers on or after July 1, 2013.
+The 150% limit provision applies to first time loan borrowers on or after July 1, 2013 and before July 1, 2021.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program.
 This is called your maximum eligibility period .
-You can usually find the published length of any program of study in your school s catalog.
+You can usually find the published length of any program of study in your school's catalog.

 Your maximum eligibility period is based on the published length of your current program.
 This means that your maximum eligibility period can change if you change programs.
 Also, if you receive Direct Subsidized Loans for one program and then change to another program, the Direct Subsidized Loans you received for the earlier program will generally count against your new maximum eligibility period.